lauraikon/IKON-documentation/user-guide  /webapp-guide.md

    From the main menu, choose the input language you want to use.

 2. **Enter a Word**
    Start typing a word.
 The system will display matching icons based on your input.
+It is not available a full list of our icons to consult.

 > [!IMPORTANT]
 > The system is able to retrieve only an exact alphabetical match (for example verb in infinite form).
 A more semantic processing to retrive synonyms, morphological flexion is under progress.